It has commonly been said: Demand plans and forecasts are not wrong. It is the assumptions about the business that prove to be inaccurate.

-That’s the purpose of our two-day Assumption Management Workshop.
+That’s the purpose of our two-day Assumptions Management Workshop.
 It is based on our real-world experience in operating and sustaining demand management processes that reduce bias and improve accuracy.

-The deliverables of the workshop include the design of an assumption management process along with assumption templates and agreement on roles and responsibilities.
+The deliverables of the workshop include: Design of the assumption management process along with assumption templates and agreement on roles and accountabilities.

-- How to reflect assumptions that drive the plan in the Demand Review.
+- How to present in the Demand Review those assumptions that drive the plan

 We stay engaged after the workshop by providing agreed upon support to:

-- Addressing change management issues – people, processes, and behaviors.
+- Addressing change management issues – people, process, and behaviors

-- Coaching to improve the quality of the assumptions and judgment in translating assumptions into the demand plan numbers.
+- Coaching to improve the quality of the assumptions and judgement in translating assumptions into the demand plan numbers